utmlibrary/toolkit/twarc.markdown

 Does your research require you to build an archive of Twitter data?
 In this workshop attendees will learn how to scrape tweets with the TWARC program in your command line interface without going through the tedious process of manually downloading tweets.
 Participants will also be guided through the process of cleaning up Twitter data once it’s downloaded.

 For this workshop we are going to build an archive of Twitter data using the command line tool twarc.
 We are going to walk through a few exercises using twarc in your operating system’s command line interface: terminal for Linux and OS X and Ubuntu for Windows.
-If you have followed the setup instructions to install wget on your Linux, Windows, or OS X machines then you are ready to begin the workshop.
+If you have followed the setup instructions to install twarc on your Linux, Windows, or OS X machines then you are ready to begin the workshop.

 ### 4.1 Configuration <a name="configuration"></a>
 At this point you should have twarc installed and have created your app with Twitter.
 Now, we need to configure twarc with your app credentials.
 On the developer.twitter.com interface you will be able to view your app.
 When you open the app, you will need to view the ```keys and tokens```.
 Note, the ```Consumer API Keys```, whih includes a ```API key``` and ```API secret key```.